 I put together this white pumpkin centerpiece by making mini pumpkin tea lights and placing them in a dough bowl with some acorns and fall greenery.
 The mini pumpkin tea lights were made by drilling holes in white mini pumpkins and dropping tea lights into the holes.
 It’s a very simple DIY that you can do at home in under an hour.

 The pumpkins I used were homegrown, but pumpkins like this are available for purchase in craft stores and sometimes in grocery stores in the fall.
 Growing your own organic pumpkins is actually quite easy.
 Here’s how to grow your own organic pumpkins.
-Make a note of what kind of pumpkins you’d like to grow and add them to your garden plan for the upcoming season (these are “Casperita” pumpkins).
+Make a note of what kind of pumpkins you’d like to grow and add them to your garden plan for the upcoming season.

 If you don’t have time to make the pumpkin tea lights, just use plain mini pumpkins in the centerpiece.
 Use a string of battery powered LED twinkle lights in the bowl in place of the tea lights.

-Take care when selecting your supplies.
-We ended up buying this drill bit after drilling out a few of the pumpkins because it has holes in the side.
+Take care when selecting your supplies for this white pumpkin centerpiece.
+We ended up buying a Diablo 1-1/2 inch hole drill bit after drilling out a few of the pumpkins because it has holes in the side.
 The holes make it easier to remove the bits of pumpkin stem from the drill bit after drilling the hole if the plug stays in the bit.
 The right tools make the job so much easier!

 White Pumpkin Centerpiece – Supplies